delingren/hp-iq804/README.md

 The first step is to open up the machine and disassemble the parts, reverse engineering some components if needed.
 I found [these instructions](disassembly.pdf) from HP which helped with the disassembling process.

 ## Main interface
-As a design goal, the main interface with the computer would be a single USB C connection.
+As a design goal, the main interface with the host (computer or phone) would be a single USB C connection.
 I have a USB-C to HDMI adapter with a downstream USB-A port and PD for charging the host.
 * The HDMI port would be connected to the video controller via an HDMI cable.
 * The USB-A port would be connected to a downstream USB 2.0 hub for the peripherals and open USB ports.
 * The PD port would be powered by a 19V -> PD charging module.
 This is for laptops that can be charged via its USB C port via PD.
 All Macbooks can.
 Some PCs can't.